justaszie/Bikeshare-Analysis/README.md

  The first thing to do was to download the data from the original data source, load it into an SQL database, and perform the cleaning, necessary for my analysis.

 <details open>
-<summary> Click here for the detailed data preparation steps</summary>
+<summary> Click here for the detailed data preparation and cleanup steps</summary>

 ### 3.1.
 Loading Into Database
 The rides data is stored in a series of .csv files.
 In some cases, the .csv holds a month of data, in others - a whole quarter of data.
 For 2022 data, I downloaded the 12 .csv files containing the data for each month of 2022.
 I then uploaded the 12 files to a Google bucket and created a SQL table `rides` in BigQuery by merging all 12 files together (the structure of the 12 .csv files was the same).